PerfectlySoft/PerfectDocs/guide/sessions.md

 This is a security measure to assist in preventing man-in-the-middle / session hijacking attacks.

-Be aware that if a user has logged on on a WiFi network and transitions to a mobile or wired connection and the `SessionConfig.IPAddressLock` setting has been set to `true`, the user will be logged out of their session.
+Be aware that if a user has logged on through a WiFi network and transitions to a mobile or wired connection while the `SessionConfig.IPAddressLock` setting has been set to `true`, the user will be logged out of their session.

 ### Defining the Session Driver

-Each Session Driver has it's own implementation which is optimized for the storage option.
+Each Session Driver has its own implementation which is optimized for the storage option.
 Therefore you must set the session driver and HTTP filters before executing "server.start()".

-In main.swift, afer any SessionConfig changes, set the following":
+In main.swift, after any SessionConfig changes, set the following:

 ``` swift
 // Instantiate the HTTPServer